 Maintaining community

 After a month marked by uncertainty, the focus for the rest of the semester will be on adapting to new technology, supporting one another, and maintaining community as much as possible, in creative and new ways.
 Through a Student Affairs-created online hub, students can connect and find community through student organizations, chat rooms, and programming, including wellness activities like yoga and fitness classes.
-The Civic Engagement Center created Mac Solidarity, an initiative to encourage mutual aid and other support efforts.
+The Community Engagement Center created Mac Solidarity, an initiative to encourage mutual aid and other support efforts.
 The biology and chemistry departments donated gloves to M Health Fairview hospitals and clinics.

 Students are also mobilizing, individually and collectively.
 On March 24, Macalester College Student Government passed a resolution via Zoom to redirect some of its own remaining budget and ask student organizations to do the same, to support students with unexpected expenses and needs because of the COVID-19 crisis.
 Instead of immersing themself in Jordan during study away, Lewis hopes to reconnect with Macalester’s Voices on Mental Health chapter, which they co-chaired in the past.
 “With all the added stress, mental health becomes a huge part of the equation,” Lewis says.
 “I know when I’m struggling with mental health, it’s hard for me to know how to reach out to get help.
 And right now, it would be so easy to not reach out.
 There’s definitely room for action.”